6 Memorable Gap Year Ideas For Families

 However, this type of long term travel does have its downsides.
 For us, having connectivity is important for work.
 And in the outdoors, that may not always be reliable.
 Having a portable WiFi router can at least help boost your WiFi signal.
 Additionally, if you’re traveling internationally, you’ll need to pack your camping gear, like a tent and sleeping bags.
 For minimalist travelers like us, this would make our bags so much heavier.

 You’ll also need a car, as many campsites are not so easy to access through public transportation.
-Make sure to get an International Driver’s License before leaving your home country.
+Make sure to get an International Driver’s License (IDP) before leaving your home country.
 These are generally good for a year.
 Also be sure to research the driving laws in the countries you’re visiting, as they may not always be the same as your home country.
 If you're planning to drive in France, for example, not all international visitors require an IDP.

 Before we left for our around the world trip, my husband and I took a DNA test to see where our ancestors came from.
 One of our gap year ideas was to visit the countries that were significant to our family histories.